cnrancher/octopus/adaptors/modbus/test/deploy_rtu.md

 ```

 ## Connect Modbus device to edge node
-Please ensure that Modbus device is connected to your edge node.
+Please ensure that Modbus device is connecting to your edge node.
 If the device is not accessible to any node of the remote cluster, you can create a virtual machine on your local PC and join the cluster.

-### Create virtual machine and mount the device from host PC
+### Create a virtual machine and mount the device from host PC
 For example, we can use [VirtualBox](https://www.virtualbox.org/wiki/Downloads) to create a virtual machine and join the cluster as a worker.
 With the device connected to the local PC, we enable the serial port/USB as applicable on the virtual machine.